 Enterprise Java Beans is a development architecture for building highly scalable and robust enterprise-level applications.

-- The developer has to focus on the business logic of the application.
-Since the application server provides most of the system-level services Transaction, Logging, exception handling, etc.
+- The developer has to focus on the application’s business logic since the application server provides most of the system-level services, Transaction, Logging, exception handling, etc.

 - EJB container manages all EJB instances.